 Ensure an adequate level of protection for any personal data processed by others on your behalf that is transferred outside the European Economic Area.

-- ensure that any data you transfer outside the EU complies with the conditions for transfer set out in Chapter V of the GDPR;
+- ensure that any data you transfer outside the EEA complies with the conditions for transfer set out in Chapter V of the GDPR;

 - implement measures to audit any documented security arrangements on a periodic basis.

-Manage information risks in a structured way so that management understands the business impact of personal data related risks and manages them effectively.
+Manage information risks in a structured way so that management understands the business impact of personal data protection risks and manages them effectively.

 - have a clearly communicated set of security policies and procedures, which reflect business objectives and assign responsibilities to support good information risk management;